Reviewing AI-Assisted Code Changes

 When AI changes a lot of code quickly, review is no longer about reading lines.
 It’s about making sure you still understand what will happen in production.

-I’m not reviewing code.
-I’m reviewing a change in system behaviour.
+The thinking becomes: I'm not reviewing code.
+I'm reviewing a change in system behaviour.

-Review is where I decide what’s safe to ship.
+AI helps me move fast.
+Review is where I decide what's safe to ship.

 Keep changes small and incremental whenever possible.
+That's the single best thing you can do for review quality.

 Small change (minimal risk)